 Karen Ahmed and colleagues from the Moffitt Cancer Center aimed further to see if combining radiation therapy with treatments directed against the immune system or active pathways in cancer cells would improve patient outcome, compared to conventional chemotherapy plus radiotherapy.

 The researchers found that targeted treatments were better able to control tumor growth outside the irradiated field in the brain than standard chemotherapy.
-Patients who were treated with after anti–PD-1 therapy or BRAF/MEK inhibitors had the best tumor control out of all treatment groups.
+Patients who were treated with radiation therapy after anti–PD-1 therapy or BRAF/MEK inhibitors had the best tumor control out of all treatment groups.

 Therapies that target PD-1 or CTLA-4 are meant to enhance the immune system’s ability to recognize and target tumor cells, whereas BRAF and MEF inhibitors directly target pathways that are usually mutated and highly activated in melanoma cells.